 After you do a personal inventory and make sure you align your options with your lifestyle, it’s time to look deeper into areas that fit your goals.
-Take advantage College Central Network to help guide your search.
-You can also utilize the Bureau of Labor Statistics’ Resources for Job Seekers.
-Check out information about the field growth within the next few years, projected income information, types of workplaces available to that job type.
+You can also utilize the Bureau of Labor Statistics Resources for Job Seekers.
+Check out information about the field growth within the next few years, projected income information, and types of workplaces available to that job type.
 All this will help narrow down your search.
 Be sure to check out your campus’s Career Services for even more detailed information and resources.
 Find ECC’s HERE and MCC’s HERE.

 Create a shortlist

 Now that you’ve got your grocery list of possibilities, it’s time to dig a little deeper.
 This is what your professors like to call “qualitative research.”
 (Real-life applications to your studies – who would have thought?!)
-Candid Careers does the research for you.
 You can dig into different career types, watch interviews with industry professionals, and even get some tips and tricks for nailing your resume and interviews.
 You should also speak with your academic advisor.
 They’ll help you narrow down your search and provide some class suggestions to explore your choices, which will be helpful in your next step.

 Try it out

 Now that you’ve got your top one or two choices, it’s time to put them to the test.
 If you are interested in marketing or starting your own business, take a business course.
 Want to explore the healthcare field?
 Try out a nurse aid class.
 Trial and error can be a very helpful tool.
 Sometimes you just need to experience something to know what you want to do.